stAItuned/content-manager/articles/30-days-of-machine-learning-engineering/30DaysOfMachineLearningEngineering.md

 Finally, we **apply** this model to the **second half** of the training set.
 From here, we **select** the **samples** which are more **similar** to the “**test set**” (in terms of scoring) and we’ll use them as a **validation** set for the original problem.
 Pretty cool, right?

+## Day 20 - Imbalanced dataset

+Today we are going through the sixth chapter of the “Machine Learning Engineering” book by Andriy Burkov.

+Other than resampling methods and class weighting that you are more likely to know, the author reports another interesting approach that allows to deal with imbalanced dataset: **ensemble of resampled dataset**.

+This is a simple yet effective technique which randomly divide the **training set in smaller chunks** (possibly balanced), obtaining many training sets.

+Each training sample will be used to train a model, and all these models will be used to make **inferences** on the test set.
+The final prediction will be the **average** (in regression) or the **majority** class (in classification).

+## Day 21 - Offline and online evaluation

+Today we are going through the seventh chapter of the “Machine Learning Engineering” book by Andriy Burkov.

+As a Machine Learning practitioner, I have always evaluated my models **offline** using the validation and test data to our disposal.
+It allows to check how well the model is performing in a “naive” scenario.
+However, once the model goes into production, it has to be evaluated in an **online** way.

+The **online evaluation** is focused on the analysis of the business outcomes which are affected by the usage of the proposed algorithms.
+They can be average online time, customer satisfaction and similar ones.
+They will be not strictly based by our “intrinsic data”, but this is what the business wanna really measure.

+To this extend, the A/B testing is one of the most used techniques.
+This is a statistical tool that **analyze the customer behaviors** on **two different versions** of the proposed model.
+Therefore one group of users (A) will use the previous version and another group (B) will use the new one, or vice versa.
+Based on the response, it can be possible to decide if the new model is actually **better** than the old one, from a business perspective.

+## Day 22 - Statistical intervals

+Today we are going through the seventh chapter of the “Machine Learning Engineering” book by Andriy Burkov.

+Every time we report the model performances, it is a common practice to provide the **statistical intervals**.
+This allows to provide more robust evaluations.

+The most popular technique is the **bootstrapping statistical interval**.
+Bootstrapping iteratively creates B samples with replacement from a dataset and trains a model, computing the required statistics on the test set.
+To use it for a statistical interval in an error metric, we create **B samples from the test set**.
+Then, we **inference** on them, evaluating all the single performance metrics (B).
+They will be **sort** in ascending order and we sum them all (S).

+Finally, in order to get our final interval, we want to find the boundaries **[a,b]** such that the sum of the values within this range accounts for at least a given **percentage** of **S**.
+This percentage is also called **confidence level**.

 <br />
 <br />